consistent-milk12/docs-md/generated_docs/object/read/index.md

 - `fn data(&self) -> Result<&'data [u8]>`

   Returns the raw contents of the section.

+  The length of this data may be different from the size of the section in memory.

+  This does not do any decompression.

 - `fn data_range(&self, address: u64, size: u64) -> Result<Option<&'data [u8]>>`

   Return the raw contents of the section data in the given range.

+  This does not do any decompression.

+  Returns `Ok(None)` if the section does not contain the given range.

 - `fn compressed_file_range(&self) -> Result<CompressedFileRange>`

-  Returns the potentially compressed file range of the section,
+  Returns the potentially compressed file range of the section, along with information about the compression.

 - `fn compressed_data(&self) -> Result<CompressedData<'data>>`

-  Returns the potentially compressed contents of the section,
+  Returns the potentially compressed contents of the section, along with information about the compression.

 - `fn name_bytes(&self) -> Result<&'data [u8]>`